whoschek/bzfs/README.md

     '.*_daily' --recursive`

     *Note:* Use --delete-dst-snapshots=bookmarks to delete bookmarks
-    instead of snapshots, in which case no snapshots are included and the --{include|exclude}-snapshot-* filter options treat bookmarks
+    instead of snapshots, in which case no snapshots are selected and the --{include|exclude}-snapshot-* filter options treat bookmarks
-    as snapshots wrt. filtering.
+    as snapshots wrt. selecting.

 <!-- -->